 CONNER & COOKE.
-Corner of Nassau and Ann sts, N. Y. N. B. Proprietors of Newspapers printed in any part of the United States or the Canadas, who will copy the above adcopy containing the same, will be entitled Canden. to their pay in any type cast at our Foundry, provided they take twice the amount of their bill in Type.
+Corner of Nassau and Ann sts, N. Y. N. B. Proprietors of Newspapers prin-N. B. Proprietors of Newspapers printed in any part of the United States or the Canadas, who will copy the above advertisement three times, und forward a Camden. copy containing the same, will be entitled to their pay in any type cast at our Foundry, provided they take twice the amount of their bill in Type.
 C. & C.

 The Bank of Camden, So.
-Ca. }

-CAMDEN, SEPT.
+Ca. CAMDEN, SEPT.
 7, 1837.

-THE second Instalment of the Increased Stock

-of this Bank, being \$20 per share, is payable by order of the stockholders, on 1st October next; which day being Sunday, the Instalment will be received on or before Monday the 2d October next, by the Planters and Mechanics Bank in Charleston;
+THE second Instalment of the Increased Stock THE second Instalment of the Increased Stock of this Bank, being \$20 per share, is payable by order of the stockholders, on 1st October next; which day being Sunday, the Instalment will be received on or before Monday the 2d October next, by the Planters and Mechanics Bank in Charleston; by the Commercial Bank, Columbia; by the Merchants Bank, Cheraw; and at the Banking House in Camden.
+Persons holding receipts of the Commissioners for the original stock, are requested to take out scrip as early as possible.
+By order of the Board.